kubevirt/user-guide/docs/operations/virtualmachineinstance_node_eviction.md

 ## How to Evict all VMs and Pods on a Node

-By removing the **–pod-selector** argument from the previous command, we can issue the eviction of all Pods on a node.
+By removing the **-pod-selector** argument from the previous command, we can issue the eviction of all Pods on a node.
 This command ensures Pods associated with VMs as well as all other Pods are evicted from the target node.